-For the last nine years, Havva Zeynep Ertugrul, DMD, has provided care for the oral health of pediatric patients at Community University Health Care Center (CUHCC) in the urban, ethnically diverse Phillips Neighborhood of Minneapolis.
-Dr. Ertugrul provides restorative and preventive oral health care with children of Latino/Hispanic, Asian/Pacific Islander, East African, Native American, European American, and other backgrounds.
+For the last nine years, Havva Zeynep Ertugrul, DMD, has brought oral care to the pediatric patients at Community University Health Care Center (CUHCC) in the urban, ethnically diverse Phillips Neighborhood of Minneapolis.
+Dr. Ertugrul provides restorative and preventive oral health care, including fluoride varnish, for multicultural children.
+Many of the children she treats are of Latino/Hispanic, Asian/Pacific Islander, East African, Native American, European American, and other backgrounds.
 The majority of her patients are on federal and state public programs.
 Others pay a percent of costs on a sliding fee scale.
 Still others have commercially insured payers or are uninsured.
 Forty-six percent of the children she sees prefer a language other than English, implying at least that many patients she sees live in families that speak a language other than English in their home.

 Many of Dr. Ertugrul’s patients have never seen a dentist.
-As a pediatric practitioner, many children are extremely fearful of invasive and unknown preventive care.
-Dr. Ertugrul is intent on establishing trust with the children and their parents from the first visit and on.
+As a pediatric practitioner, Dr. Ertugrul understands many children are extremely fearful of invasive, unknown preventive care.
+Dr. Ertugrul is intent on establishing trust with the children and their parents from the first visit onward.

-“Being aware of their cultural and social differences, I approach my patients with utmost flexibility and sensitivity, and always use professional, bilingual interpreters when needed as an integral part of my team.
+“Being aware of their cultural and social differences, I approach my patients with utmost flexibility and sensitivity.
+I always use professional, bilingual interpreters when needed as an integral part of my team.
 I use properly chosen educational materials and communications, taking my time to inform and train what cavities are and how to prevent caries.
 Many of my patients and their parents initially have no knowledge of oral health and oral diseases, and their impact.
-For example, the most common chronic childhood disease is caries, and I give information about the process of caries, the consequences of having caries, and how brushing, flossing, and ongoing fluoride varnishes prevent oral health disease.
-I see the majority of my patients at least every three months.”
+The most common chronic childhood disease is caries, and I give information about the process of caries and the consequences of having caries.
+I teach how brushing, flossing, and ongoing fluoride varnishes prevent oral health disease.
+I also see the majority of my patients at least every three months.”

-With carefully designed multicultural oral health education, parents and children begin to understand the importance of prevention and early oral health care.
+With carefully designed multicultural oral health and fluoride varnish education, parents and children begin to understand the importance of prevention and early oral care.
 Dr. Ertugrul explains:

 “Families are anxious to learn.
 I talk about food and healthy diet because the food patients eat in their homes varies according to cultural considerations and preferences.
 I take this into consideration.
 From the beginning, I try to form a consistent oral health “team” with the children, parents, onsite interpreters, and our dental staff.”

-Dr. Ertugrul shared a recent experience involving a patient we will call Erica, a young girl of Ecuadorian descent who visited the dentist at age seven for the first time.
-Her parents were recent immigrants.
-Language and cultural changes were important barriers they were experiencing.
-As recent new arrivals, they were eligible for a sliding fee scale at CUHCC and appreciated this adjustment in affordable care.
-Erica then arrived at CUHCC’s dental clinic with her parents.
-Her mother and father then explained that the key reason for their visit was bad breath or halitosis.
+Dr. Ertugrul shared a recent experience involving a patient we will call Erica, a young girl of Ecuadorian descent.
+Erica visited the dentist at age seven for the first time.
+Because Erica’s parents are recent immigrants, language and cultural changes are critical barriers they are currently experiencing.
+However, as recent arrivals, they are eligible for a sliding fee scale at CUHCC and they appreciate this adjustment in affordable care.
+When Erica arrived at CUHCC’s dental clinic with her parents, her mother and father explained the key reason for their visit was bad breath or halitosis.